Event Focus - La Fête Humide

 The Rivière Tumultueuse slowly begins to rise starting on the first night of the year that Mother Moon and Father Moon are both new (this year, 1485, will see this happen on Last Winter 1).
 The river takes a single week to rise a full 10' above high tide levels, remains at that height for 8-10 days and subsides over the next week.
 Les Gardiens de L'eau (the Guardians of the water), a group of dozen arcanists that live in the city and are chosen by popular vote, gather at Le Poste de Garde (the Guardpost) just outside The Keep and cast a specialized ritual that creates invisible walls of force along the length of the river where it bisects the city.
 Every day a pair of the spellcasters return to the Guardpost to magically reinforce the walls.
 The high ground outside the southern walls of the city are naturally protected from the river rising due to a quirk of geography, and because of this those living there don't require additional protection.

-A common scene during La Fête Humide, an
+A common scene during La Fête Humide, an alligator or two outside a merchant's window |

 The spellcasters quickly assembled in front of The Keep and performed the ritual.
 Blue walls of magical force suddenly flared into existence and slowly faded into invisibility, but the water was held back.
 This caused a joyous uproar, and the party atmosphere figuratively exploded.
 The wizards and sorcerers were hailed as heroes and the saviors of the city, and on that very day the group that would be known as Les Gardiens de L'eau was formed on the spot.

-Beads, feathers and masks abound
+Beads, feathers and masks abound. |

 Over the past decades, traditions sprang up among the citizenry and have blended together harmoniously, much like a big pot of gumbo.
 Masks started to be worn that were decorated to look like Les Gardiens, but this gave way to simply wearing masks in the official city colors (green, gold and purple).
 Beads made of wood, bone, ivory and a variety of more expensive materials, such as silver, gold and pearls, are worn by nearly everyone, and the less expensive kinds are frequently tossed from balconies to passersby when they are requested with the cry "jette moi quelque chose" ("throw me something" in common).
 A flash of bare breast is usually given in thanks for the more expensive trinkets, and this public lewdness is usually ignored by the constabulary.